shoui520/shoui520.github.io/docs/guide.md

 - 25 raw anime series: At this point listening to Japanese is going to feel more natural than ever before.
 - 50 raw anime series: If you have been keeping up with your study... then I can't really consider you a beginner anymore at this point.
 There's going to be a huge difference between your abilty now compared to when you were starting out!
 - 1 full novel finished: While you had a really rough time trying to understand this book, you are beginning to really shoot out of the beginner stage.
 The next book you read will be noticeably easier.
-- 5 novels finished: I wouldn't consider you are a beginner anymore.
+- 5 novels finished/1 medium to long VN: I wouldn't consider you are a beginner anymore.
 You are really beginning to build up good Japanese reading proficiency.
-- 10 novels: Completely intermediate at this point.
+- 10 novels/2 medium to long VNs: Completely intermediate at this point.
 Congratulations!

 ## 3.4 Closing notes: post-beginner stage and beyond